aerialship/SamlSPBundle/src/AerialShip/SamlSPBundle/Resources/doc/index.md

 Step 7: Exchange metadata
 -------------------------

-Download your SP metadata by visiting the (configurable) URL `/saml/sp/FederationMetadata.xml` and send the file to the IdP.
-Save the IdP metadata in your bundle at the configured location (e.g. `@AcmeSamlBundle/Resources/idp-FederationMetadata.xml`).
+Download your SP metadata by visiting the (configurable) URL `/saml/sp/FederationMetadata.xml` and send the file to the IDP.
+Save the IDP metadata in your bundle at the configured location (e.g. `@AcmeSamlBundle/Resources/idp-FederationMetadata.xml`).

 Next Steps